test-kitchen/test-kitchen/docs/source/docs/getting-started/running-test.html.md

 A few details with regards to test:

-* Test Kitchen will abort the run on the instance at the first sign of trouble.
+* Kitchen will abort the run on the instance at the first sign of trouble.
 This means that if your Chef run fails then Busser won't be installed and the instance won't be destroyed.
 This gives you a chance to inspect the state of the instance and fix any issues.
 * The behavior of the final destroy action can be overridden if desired.
 Check out the documentation for the `--destroy` flag using `kitchen help test`.
 * The primary use case in mind for this meta-action is in a Continuous Integration environment or a command for developers to run before check in or after a fresh clone.
 If you're using this in your test-code-verify development cycle it's going to quickly become very slow and frustrating.
 You're better off running the **converge** and **verify** subcommands in development and save the **test** subcommand when you need to verify the end-to-end run of your code.